Disi aquifer: Water use and extraction

 The aquifer primarily lies beneath Saudi territory but extends into southern Jordan.
 This enables both countries use of the water.

 Jordan

-Jordan that is known for its water shortage, launched the Disi Water Conveyance Project, that was completed in 2013.
+Jordan, which is known for its water shortage, launched the Disi Water Conveyance Project, that was completed in 2013.
 Its goal is to transport water from the aquifer to Amman and other northern cities.
 The project consists of a 325-kilometer pipeline capable of delivering 100 MCM annually.
 Funded at a cost of approximately US$1.1 billion, the project was financed through a public-private partnership that included international loans and grants.

 Concerns were raised over natural radioactivity in Disi water, particularly radon levels.
 Jordanian authorities mitigated this by blending Disi water with other sources to meet international drinking water standards.

 Saudi Arabia

 In Saudi Arabia, the aquifer—referred to locally as the Saq Aquifer—is primarily used for agricultural irrigation, particularly in desert farming projects.
 Withdrawals from the Saudi side are estimated to be significantly higher than in Jordan, reaching up to 1 billion cubic meters per year, raising concerns about over-extraction and the long-term sustainability of the resource.